alimogh/SmoothClicker/README.md

 _You can simply use the app itself, or use the embedded Android Service to reach :_

 First, create the good intent:<br/>
-`Intent intentServiceSmoothClicker = new Intent("com.pylapp.smoothclicker.clicker.ServiceClicker.START");`
+`Intent intentServiceSmoothClicker = new Intent("pylapp.smoothclicker.android.clickers.ServiceClicker.START");`

 Then define the configuration to set up:<br/>
 `intentServiceSmoothClicker.putExtra("0x000011", true); // Start delayed ?`<br/>